|'Banner Girl' promoting a bakery shop - note the loaf of bread hat!|

 A Great Manager

 What else do good old Rockers have in their favour?
-A good manager.
+They hire a good manager.
 For many a good manager made the difference between having any success at all, or being just another band that never made it.

 The manager's job is to get the best deals, make the arrangements and take care of the backroom stuff that is their expertise and probably not yours.
 They find the opportunities to get the band seen and they arrange for those who matter to hear about you.
 They promote you like you never would yourself and you get to just front and do your thing that you do best.